tamannaoishy/Breast-Cancer-Prediction-by-Effective-Feature-Selection-Using-Machine-Learning-Algorithms/README.md

 # 🧠 Breast Cancer Classification Using Feature Selection

 This project focuses on building machine learning models to classify breast cancer tumors (benign vs. malignant) using the Wisconsin Breast Cancer Dataset.
-It investigates three different feature selection strategies and compares classifier performances, **without applying PCA**.
+It investigates three different feature selection strategies and compares classifier performances.

 ---